 First, there was a product and no internet, hence, no automatic customer data collection.
-Business owners were focused on producing a good product or service, increasing the number of sold items, and consequently decreasing the price.
+Business owners were focused on producing a good product or service, increasing the number of sold items, trying to maintain a competitive edge, and consequently decreasing the price.
 The lower the cost, the more units buyers will purchase.

 Take it from Henry Ford.
 Back in the old days, he didn’t know whether he was selling 10 cars to one person or one car to ten different people.
 He didn’t even care about it.
-All he wanted to do was to sell a lot of cars and make them affordable.
+All he wanted to do was sell many cars and make them affordable.

-Second, there was a customer.
+Second, there was the concept of a customer.
 Since the worldwide net entered each customer’s life, we can zoom in on different kinds of people, see what they search for, what products they choose, what the pattern is, and so on.
 Simply put, collect and analyze digital customer data.

 Someone looked at that extensive, constantly growing information about clients’ online behavior and said: “Why not build our business around that data?”
 This is where customer-centric selling takes the stage.

 Customer-centric selling, or CCS, is a sales technique that abandons pushy tactics concerned only with product promotion and puts customers first.
 In CCS, the sales professionals are the decision-makers who identify their challenges and offer relevant solutions.